eodash/eodash/docs/widgets/webcomponent-widgets.md

 ## Registering Web Components in eodash

-Custom elements normally should be registered in the javascript file defining it. in that case, you should provide the file as a `link` and the `tagName` of your registered element, eodash will automatically import the `link` provided if the `tagName` isn't already defined as a Custom Element.
-In case the `link` provided doesn't register the element, eodash assumes that it exports a Custom Element Constructor.
-The exported constructor property from your provided link should be assigned to `constructorProp` and eodash will automatically register the given tagName to that constructor as a custom element.
+Custom elements are normally registered in the JavaScript file that defines them.
+In that case, provide the file as a `link` and the `tagName` of your registered element; eodash imports the `link` if the `tagName` isn't already defined as a custom element.
+If the `link` does not register the element, eodash assumes it exports a custom element constructor.
+Assign that exported constructor property to `constructorProp`, and eodash registers the given `tagName` to that constructor as a custom element.

 ## Exposed Hooks

-the configured web component is exposed on the hooks [onMounted](/api/Configuration/interfaces/WebComponentProps.html#onmounted) and [onUnmounted](/api/Configuration/interfaces/WebComponentProps.html#onunmounted). this is typically used for adding and removing Event Listeners, or assigning properties.
+The configured web component is exposed on the [onMounted](/api/Configuration/interfaces/WebComponentProps.html#onmounted) and [onUnmounted](/api/Configuration/interfaces/WebComponentProps.html#onunmounted) hooks.
+These are typically used for adding and removing event listeners, or assigning properties.

 ### Example